Homestead Young Americans

 The Homestead Young Americans were an American basketball team based in Homestead, Pennsylvania that was a member of the Central Basketball League.

 The team was replaced by Canton during the 1906/07 Postseason Series, but returned to the league the following season.
 For their final season, the team was known as the Homestead Steeltowners.
+The team experienced significant financial troubles in the 1910-11 season, leading to the team failing to pay its players and the players refusing to play.
 The team dropped out of the league that season and forfeited their final 10 games.